Hancock Whitney Bank Offers PayActiv EWA Program to Business Clients

 "Businesses that choose Hancock Whitney can now help workers live the lives they've earned, navigate the ups, downs and unknowns in life and be able to participate more fully in the economy they helped create," Shah concluded.

-The EWA Program from PayActiv is CFPB-approved and available across 50 states.
+The EWA Program from PayActiv is the only one to have received an Approval Order from the CFPB and available across 50 states.
 PayActiv saved users $572 million in payday loan, overdraft and late fees and reduces turnover by up to 50 percent.

 About Hancock Whitney